nutsfinance/tapio-eth/docs/StableAsset.md

-*This is an array of uint256 values representing the precisions of each token in the StableSwap contract.
+*This is an array of uint256 values representing the precisions of each token in the StableAsset contract.
 The precision of each token is calculated as 10 ** (18 - token decimals).*

 #### Parameters